Updated August 14, 2015.

 Find more free ways to LOVE Virginia this fall: 40 or More Free Things to Do in Virginia

 Sign up to receive our weekly Fall Foliage Report.*

-*Fall Foliage Reports will begin on or about September 25.
+*Fall Foliage Reports will begin in mid- to late-September.